the-real-i9/i9chat-server/README.md

 **Received Events:** (*Study carefully!!*)

 This stream receives "events" sent from the server.

+At every opening of the stream (when user comes online), all events pending receipt and associated data are first streamed to the client.

 The events, associated data, recommended listeners, and additional information (if any) are discussed below:

 - The `new chat` event: